 Published December 19, 2016

-A downtown Victoria retail landmark has been sold to an Ontario-based firm, Citified has learned.
+A downtown Victoria retail landmark has been sold to Ontario-based Starlight Investments, Citified has learned.

 Harris Green Village – situated on nearly four-acres of land along the 900-blocks of Yates and View streets between Quadra and Vancouver streets – is home to retailers such as London Drugs, The Market on Yates, Bosley’s, Bin 4 Burger Lounge, and COBS Bread Bakery.